 Maintain an on-line safety policy which address statutory filtering and monitoring standards, takes into account remote learning, and use of mobile and smart technology, and is reviewed regularly to take into account any new threats.

 Address any ‘harm outside the home’ also known as ‘extra familial harm.’
-XXX academy is a place of protection where children and young people can share concerns and seek support and is a place of safety where children and young people can form safe and trusted relationships.
+Rainbow Forge Primary Academy is a place of protection where children and young people can share concerns and seek support and is a place of safety where children and young people can form safe and trusted relationships.
 Through creating a whole academy ethos and sharing excellent communication with safeguarding partners and services, children and young people can feel assured they will be listened to, heard, and offered support to enable them share sensitive information and strengthen their resilience.

 Work together with parents, carers, and external services to form strong and trusted partnerships which can advocate trauma informed and trauma aware responses and where trusted relationships can be formed and go on to create safe places and spaces within the community, so children and young people know how to access a place of safety outside of the academy environment if needed.